bomsn/mf-conditional-fields/README.md

 ### Rules
 This should contain the rules you want to meet before showing/hiding the field.
 The rules can accept one rule in simple format `{"name": "a", "operator": "is", "value": "yes"}` or multiple rules `[{"name": "a", "operator": "is", "value": "yes"}, {"name": "b", "operator": "is", "value": "no"}]`

 **Note:** grouped rules are also supported, if you need to create complex conditions, just store them as set of groups in the dependant field rules.
-Here is a sample of rule groups:
+Here is a sample of groups:

     [
         {